 First you need conda, you can either install the full Anaconda package or Minconda (recommenced) which is a minimal installer for conda.

 First create a conda environment and activate it, this environment is named ips.
-You can use any version of python >= 3.6
+You can use any version of python >= 3.6 python setup.py install

 '''

 conda create -n ips python=3.9

 conda activate ips

 '''